 As house sitters ourselves, with over 11 years of experience, we encounter many pets.
 They all require the best, we as sitters, can provide for them.

 We love to travel.
 For our trip to Mexico, we were able to save money by house sitting, which was something completely new to us.
-If this is something that interests you, then check out TrustedHousesitters or HouseSitMexico (be sure and use Code thetr6210d47b7cc90).
+If this is something that interests you, then check out TrustedHousesitters or HouseSitMexico (be sure and use Code thetr6210d47b7cc90 for discount).
 We hope you visit often.